We asked, you said, we did

 You said

-We received 59 responses to this engagement.
+We received five responses to the consultation:

 We did